Jspa2/SphereOS/README.md

 ![Top language](https://img.shields.io/github/languages/top/lumatechnologies/sphereos?color=purple&label=%20&logo=csharp&style=flat-square) ![Release](https://img.shields.io/github/v/release/lumatechnologies/sphereos?style=flat-square) ![Downloads](https://img.shields.io/github/downloads/lumatechnologies/sphereos/total?style=flat-square&color=forestgreen) ![Lines of code](https://www.aschey.tech/tokei/github/lumatechnologies/sphereos?style=flat-square)

 SphereOS - An operating system written in C#, powered by [Cosmos](https://github.com/Cosmos).

+> [!WARNING]
+> This software has been discontinued and will no longer receive updates, fixes, or support.
+The code is provided *as is* and may not compile with current tools or meet security, compatibility, or other requirements.
+>
+> Thank you for your continued support.
 ### Installation
 To install SphereOS in a virtual machine, follow the instructions on the [Installation Guide.](https://github.com/Project-Sphere/SphereOS/wiki/Installation)